Speech European Financial Developments

 As I mentioned, concerns about these exposures have made investors and depositors more cautious.
 The cost of long-term funds has risen sharply (though it remains below that reached during the global financial crisis) and, for some euro-area banks, bond markets have largely closed.
 As such, very few bonds have been issued by euro-area banks recently (Graphs 5 and 6).

-reductions in deposits.
-Greek bank deposits have fallen by about 25 per cent
+Greek bank deposits have fallen by about 25 per cent over the past

-over the past couple of years and deposits in Irish banks by 10 per cent.
+couple of years and deposits in Irish banks by 10 per cent.
+Italian

 and France, in contrast, have experienced